 Thanks for stopping by to check out my Cambly review.
-If becoming an ESL tutor interests you, Cambly is great a place to start.
+If becoming an ESL tutor interests you, Cambly is a great place to start.
 But... like most people before exchanging money or personal information online, you want to be sure it's not a scam.

 Please note, I am not a member or an affiliate for Cambly.
 This review has been researched with information and testimonials that are available online in the public domain.
 Any conclusions drawn by myself are opinions.